stoianov/MLCC2020/statmodel/README.md

 - Investigate the link between sample size and error.

-- Investigate the link between sample size and st.deviation.
+- Investigate the link between sample size and the parameter st.deviation *s* of the Normal distribution.